“Over the past half century, many musicians and listeners have belonged to tribes. What’s wrong with that?”

 A comprehensive and celebratory journey through the history of popular music, from the former New York Times music critic

-From his own adolescence, when his allegiance was to punk rock, to his work as one of the essential voices of our time on music and culture at the New York Times and the New Yorker, Kelefa Sanneh has made a deep study of how our popular music unites and divides us.
-Distilling a career’s worth of knowledge, Sanneh explores the tribes music forms, and how its genres, shape-shifting across the years, give us a way to track larger forces and concerns.
+From his allegiance to punk rock in his adolescence to becoming an essential voice on music and culture, Kelefa Sanneh makes a deep study of how popular music unites and divides us.
+Distilling a career’s worth of knowledge, he explores the tribes music forms, and how its genres, shape-shifting across the years, give us a way to track larger forces and concerns.

 This is a book to shock and awe the deepest music nerd, and at the same time to work as a heady gateway drug for the uninitiated.